Areej554-dev/spotify-clone/README.md

 ## 🔑 Key JavaScript Concepts Used

 - `Audio()` API for music playback
-- `localStorage` for remembering last played song
+- `localStorage` for remembering last played song and offline storing songs ability
 - `getBoundingClientRect()` for seekbar and volume drag
 - `timeupdate` event for live time and seekbar sync
 - DOM manipulation for dynamic song list generation